continuous-dems/workshop-coastal-coupling-2026/modules/02b-inside-the-workflow/index.md

         └── no  → access it
 ```

-For the workshop, this avoids unnecessary duplicate downloads.
+For the workshop, we generated a shared-cache with all the data to save time.

-Your own Newport processing and output files are still written to:
+Your own Newport processing and output files are still written to your home directory in:

 ```text
 newport_dem/